AnimusPEXUS/ccutils/test_suite_tool/README.md

 `t.cpp` `#include`s those `main_xxx.cpp` files, so tests become
 available before `main()` function declaration.

-Order of main_xxx.cpp files inclusion is not important. also main_xxx.cpp files can be separated in separate dirs if needed.
+Order of `main_xxx.cpp` files inclusion is not important. also `main_xxx.cpp` files can be separated in separate dirs if needed (maybe if there will be a huge amount of them).

-Also note 'main' part in main_xxx.cpp file names is just for obviousity of their belonging to 'main' tests [group](#groups).
+Also note 'main' part in `main_xxx.cpp` file names is just for obviousity of their belonging to 'main' tests [group](#groups).

-In main(), you create wayround_i2p::ccutils::tst::run_tests_Parameters structure as you like and add tests into it.
+Inside of `main()`, you create `wayround_i2p::ccutils::tst::run_tests_Parameters` structure as you like and add tests into it.
-To add tests you can:
+To add tests into `wayround_i2p::ccutils::tst::run_tests_Parameters `
+structure you can:

 - manually construct values for `group_order` and `groups` fields
-- use `AddTest()` function shortcut, whci automatically creates groups and ordering lists. <span style="color:maroon;">note:</span> order or callings to `AddTest()` is important, as this will influence order of groups in tests in them. ofcourse, ordering of groups and tests can be redefined, by redefining corresponding fields under `groups` field's value.
+- use `AddTest()` function shortcut, which automatically creates groups and ordering lists. <span style="color:maroon;">note:</span> order or callings to `AddTest()` is important, as this will influence order of groups and tests in them.
+Of-course, ordering of groups and tests can be redefined, by redefining corresponding fields under `groups` field's value.

 ### More Examples